 - 1) You can change direction, without braking, by "plugging".
-As you are traveling, move the joystick to the opposite direction and keep it tilted.
-The truck should be slow to a smooth, controlled stop and then accelerate in the opposite direction. - 2) You can control the plugging distance with the joystick:
+As you are traveling, move the joystick to the opposite direction.
+The truck should be slow to a smooth, controlled stop and then accelerate in the opposite direction. - 2) You can control the plugging distance with the joystick: - A Be careful when plugging.

-The farther the joystick is tilted, the shorter the reversal distance. - ▲ Be careful when plugging.
 Any sudden change in direction can cause the load to move or fall off the forks.